pedro-hs/ai-video-pipe/README.md

 - SDXL generates bad images, due to that, was added the option to regenerate images and change prompts

 ### Features:
--Generate image
+- Generate image
--Generate speech
+- Generate speech
--Generate video
+- Generate video

 ### Video Features:
--Add pause in speech, adding the text `(silence)` in narration -Split video in vertical videos, using `(silence)` -Zoom (ken burn)
+- Add pause in speech, adding the text `(silence)` in narration
+- Split video in vertical videos, using `(silence)`
+- Zoom (ken burn)
--Film grain filter
+- Film grain filter
--Input background sound through frontend
+- Input background sound through frontend
--Input narration and image style params through frontend -Detect subscription in narration and add subscription overlay -Generate videos in english, portuguese, spanish -Create video in one language, add or remove text in narration (with Ollama suggestions) to keep the same video length, so application can reuse the same visuals for each language
+- Input narration and image style params through frontend
+- Detect subscription in narration and add subscription overlay
+- Generate videos in english, portuguese, spanish
+- Create video in one language, add or remove text in narration (with Ollama suggestions) to keep the same video length, so application can reuse the same visuals for each language
--Edit video, renegerating images or change narration text and regenerate the video with updated images and speech -Images, narration and prompts of each video is saved in output folder, is possible to regenerate video, you can delete temp/ folder or final videos to save disk space
+- Edit video, renegerating images or change narration text and regenerate the video with updated images and speech
+- Images, narration and prompts of each video is saved in output folder, is possible to regenerate video, you can delete temp/ folder or final videos to save disk space

 ### Ouput Folder:
 - ouput/audios/ ->  generated speech by Piper TTS